AckerlyXu/heima/articles/hdinsight/hdinsight-python.md

 If you are using a Linux-based HDInsight cluster, use the **SSH** steps.
 If you are using a Windows-based HDInsight cluster and a Windows client, use the **PowerShell** steps.

 ### SSH

-For more information on using SSH, see [Use SSH with Linux-based Hadoop on HDInsight from Linux, Unix, or OS X](hdinsight-hadoop-linux-use-ssh-unix.md) or [Use SSH with Linux-based Hadoop on HDInsight from Windows](hdinsight-hadoop-linux-use-ssh-windows.md).
+For more information on using SSH, see [Use SSH with HDInsight](hdinsight-hadoop-linux-use-ssh-unix.md).

 1. Using the Python examples [streaming.py](#streamingpy) and [pig_python.py](#jythonpy), create local copies of the files on your development machine.